-- Email me (kwood@epcc.edu) to schedule an online conference to work on your writing together.
-In your email, let me know these things: - a) Which class you're in and which assignment you want to talk about and work on. - b) 2-3 times that work for you.
-My office hours are good times, but I can meet other times as well if those don't work with your schedule. - c) Your platform preference.
-I am familiar with Discord, Zoom, Google Meet, MS Teams, Blackboard Collaborate, and Jitsi. - 2.
-Assume we'll spend at least a half hour together, but we can spend up to an hour if need be.
+Email me (kwood@epcc.edu) to schedule an online conference to work on your writing together.
+In your email, let me know these

+- ^{a)} things: - b) Which class you're in and which assignment you want to talk about and work on. - 2-3 times that work for you.
+My office hours are good times, - c) but I can meet other times as well if those don't work with your schedule.

+Your platform preference.
+I am familiar with Discord, Zoom, Google Meet, MS Teams, Blackboard Collaborate, and Jitsi.

+- 1. Assume we'll spend at least a half hour together, but we can spend up to an hour if need be. - 2.